 Similarly to the overhead service line, if your power connects to the house underground and you need help with it, you need a Level 2 electrician.

-Often, we’ll get people who want to shift to underground power.
+Often, we’ll get people who want to shift to underground power lines.
 Usually they’ll have a property with a lot of trees, but sometimes they just don’t want an unsightly cable connecting to the house.

 You need electricity meter work